 Here are several essential ways to prepare for a natural disaster.

 It is essential to assess your area and identify the disasters that are most likely to happen.
 For instance, if you live in a near a waterway, make an emergency plan for a flood.
 If you live in cold areas, prepare for winter storms.
 Ensure that your family members are knowledgeable about how to respond to different disasters and not only the probable one.
 You can create a plan with your family about what to do in the event of a disaster.
 Identify the safest point in your home for every disaster.
-For example, the lowest point in your home is safest for a tornado while the highest point is safe for a flood.
+For example, based on term papers, the lowest point in your home is safest for a tornado while the highest point is safe for a flood.
 Determine the best evacuation routes in your home and city.

 Pinpoint all the entries and exits in your home and city in case you cannot remain there.
 Also, develop a plan of where you and your family will go in the event you have to evacuate your home and city.
 For example, think about a friend’s or relative’s house you can go to.
 Importantly, decide on how your family members will communicate in the event a disaster separates you.
 You can provide a cell phone for each family member and a contact card that includes phone numbers and addresses that they may require.

 Advice family members to use social networking sites like Facebook and text messages to communicate.
 If towers are down and the network is jammed, you cannot rely on phone calls to contact family members.
 Make sure that all members have installed social networking sites and know how to use them in case calls don’t go through.
 Ensure everyone knows the emergency plan and have practice drills.